equinor/appsec-fundamentals-authn-authz-cs/ex-10/doc/swapping_tech_for_episodes_api.md

 ## Discuss security issues and good practices

 - How "close" does the api (NodeJS/Python) need to be, on a contract level?
+- Where is JWT validation happening in the Python code?